Top 10 Things To Do in NYC on a Student Budget

 1. Not Your Mother’s Museums

 New York’s museums hold something for everyone and help keep students’ wallets full.
 Classics such as the The Metropolitan Museum of Art, American Museum of Natural History, Museum of Modern Art and the Cloisters are a must, (especially on the days/nights when students can visit for free!), but there are also many other unique and cheap options.
 If fashion is your thing, FIT, the museum at the Fashion Institute of Technology, boasts a free collection of student creations, as well as a gallery of clothes dating back to the 18th century.
-The Museum of the Moving Image in Queens explores the history of film.
-The New Museum on the Lower East Side has a collection of offbeat, modern art, and 5Pointz, a free, outdoor graffiti museum appeals to those Jaspers with more raw, urban tastes.
+The Museum of the Moving Image in Queens explores the history of film and The New Museum on the Lower East Side has a collection of offbeat, modern art

 2. Walk This Way